pandora-security/Pandora/README.md

 # Pandora

 Pandora Security Box is a proprietary security library which helps certain pre-registered application to securely save private and sensitive information and data used by the application.
-Pandora uses military-graded encryption algorithm to cipher private information.
-It uses a safe secure box to save the security key which are unique for each application and each machine where the Pandora is installed.
+Pandora uses a safe secure box to save the security key which are unique for each application and each machine where the Pandora is installed.

 ## Download & Install